 in contemporary English:

-(¹ The Lollards were the followers of the 14th century English religious reformer John Wycliffe.
+¹ The Lollards were the followers of the 14th century English religious reformer John Wycliffe.
 They believed that the Church should help people to live a life of evangelical poverty and imitate Christ.
-Their ideas influenced the thought of John Huss, who in turn influenced Martin Luther.—definition: Oxford Dictionaries Online)
+Their ideas influenced the thought of John Huss, who in turn influenced Martin Luther.—definition: Lexico.

 what with hepe and what with crok